sravangorati2001/TO-DO-App/README.md

 ### TO-DO Application:
- this is a simple App using react.
+ this is a simple TO-DO App in react.

  ### The published TO-DO App:
  https://sravangorati2001.github.io/TO-DO-App/